Aliases for PLTP Gene

 GeneCards Summary for PLTP Gene

 PLTP (Phospholipid Transfer Protein) is a Protein Coding gene.
-Diseases associated with PLTP include Hyperalphalipoproteinemia and Neurologic Diseases.
+Diseases associated with PLTP include Hyperalphalipoproteinemia 1 and Tangier Disease.
 Among its related pathways are Metabolism and Lipoprotein metabolism.
-GO annotations related to this gene include lipid binding.
+Gene Ontology (GO) annotations related to this gene include lipid binding.
 An important paralog of this gene is BPI.

 UniProtKB/Swiss-Prot for PLTP Gene